tools4j/elara/README.md

 * **Command Processor:** handles command messages and has read-only access to application state; routes events
 * **Event Applier:** triggered by events (routed or replayed); modifies the application state according to the event instruction

+### Plugins
+Plugins are optional features that can be configured when defining the application context.
+Third party plugins can be provided by implementing the plugin API.

+Plugins can define their own state and applications can optionally access plugin state when defining the plugins in the elara context.
+By convention plugins define commands and events with negative types which marks them as 'admin' types so that they can be easily distinguished from non-negative application types.

+Elara provides the following default plugins:

+* **base:** a plugin that is implicitly added and defines the base state required for all elara applications
+* **boot:** a plugin that issues commands and events indicating that an elara application has been started and initialised
+* **timer:** a plugin that allows routing of events to start and stop simple and periodic timers;  the plugin injects commands to fire or expire timers which are then removed from the timer state through an event (see samples section for examples)
+* **metrics:** plugin to capture time and frequency metrics of the running application;  a running application efficiently captures metrics in a message log file that can be inspected with the log printer tool
+* **replication:** *[experimental]* plugin to replicate events from a leader elara instance to follower instances that are applying events but do not process commands;  follower instances have identical state as the leader (after applying all events and assuming deterministic application logic);  together with the provided leader change commands applications can use this plugin to support rolling upgrades or implement manual or automatic fail-over strategies

 ### Samples

 #### Banking application